Do People With Dementia Know They Have It? How Dementia Affects Self-Awareness

 As the disease progresses, dementia patients may require full-time supervision and care, as they may no longer be capable of basic functioning.

-People with dementia are not a, and there can be a wide range of experiences related to self-awareness and knowledge of the condition.
+People with dementia are not all the same, and there can be a wide range of experiences related to self-awareness and knowledge of the condition.
 It can be common for loved ones of a dementia patient to be the first to raise concerns about changes in their memory or behavior, but it is also not unusual for a dementia patient to notice that something seems “off” and reach out to their healthcare provider for a consultation.

 In later stages of the disease, though, patients may frequently lose awareness of their condition.
-If a person with dementia cannot acknowledge or recognize their symptoms, health care providers will typically label this symptom as a “lack of insight” or use the more technical term “anosognosia.”
+If a person with dementia cannot acknowledge or recognize their symptoms, healthcare providers will typically label this symptom as a “lack of insight” or use the more technical term “anosognosia.”
 A lack of insight can be a symptom of severe mental illness, and it typically prevents the person from recognizing that any of their attitudes or behaviors are unusual, concerning, or destructive.

 A lack of insight can be associated with a number of mental health conditions: